 Expert wildlife and landscape photographer David Swindler has led many arctic workshops and knows how to get you the best shots!
 He has contracted the most experienced boat captain in the village who will get our group in the right spots.
 Our private boat has plenty of space for everyone to shoot and has an enclosed cabin if you need to warm up or get out of the wind.

 This trip is rated as easy since there will be very little walking required.
 Since the best photography is done from a low angle, you should be comfortable kneeling or crouching (there are life jackets you can kneel on).

 Will you see polar bears?
 Absolutely!
 There are many bears in the area and you will photograph them swimming, playing with each other, or just lounging around!

 Weather in the arctic is notoriously unpredictable and every year is different.
 Some years we have a lot of snow and ice.
 Other years there is no snow.
 No matter what happens, we'll make sure you get the best photos possible.
-If skies are clear in the evening, we'll be watching for the Northern Lights.
-If we see them, we'll be out photographing!
+If skies are clear in the evening, we'll be watching for the Northern Lights and photographing them when they come out.
 Being this far north, we can often see the aurora even with low Kp activity.